openstack/monasca-agent/docs/Customizations.md

 ### Disabling Built-In Check Plugins

 `monasca-setup` is run to detect local or remote manageable entities and generate `yaml` configuration files to enable the required check plugins.
 The setup script runs Python detection plugins to accomplish this.
 By default it will run all of the available detection plugins.
-To avoid running detection plugins first create the primary configuration by running monasca-setup with the '--system-only' argument.
+To avoid running detection plugins first create the primary configuration by running monasca-setup with the '--system_only' argument.
 You can then run with the `--detection_plugins` argument followed by a space separated list of plugins you would like to run.

 ## Customization Best Practices